code-iai/ros_emacs_utils/README.md

 For non-Lisp developers things should be quite portable.

 * Emacs24
-* roslisp installed
-* SBCL as the default Common Lisp compiler
+* SBCL as the preferred Common Lisp compiler

 ### FAQ